Task Force Tips Accelerates Delivery of Life Saving Firefighting Products with Adept Document Management & WorkflowCase Study

 When evaluating document management solutions, TFT’s selection criteria were clear.
 “We looked for a full-featured, reliable product at a reasonable price with good service and support,” said Akins.

-“Our selection was weighed heavily by three criteria: First, Adept does not encrypt our files.
-As an engineer, I believe that things can break – so if all our files are encrypted and something in the PDM system would have a bug or break, it’s still possible to get to the files.
+“Our selection was weighed heavily by three criteria: First, Adept does not encrypt our documents.
+As an engineer, I believe that things can break – so if all our documents are encrypted and something in the PDM system would have a bug or break, it’s still possible to get to the documents.
 Second, Adept’s API gave us the ability to develop an integration with our custom MRP system.
-And last, Adept could handle a wide variety of files – not just CAD files,” said Akins.
+And last, Adept could handle a wide variety of documents – not just CAD documents,” said Akins.

 “We have plans to add our ISO procedures to Adept in the future.
 We’d also like to include our marketing and product literature, such as operator manuals.
 Our current manual routing process for literature is slow and tedious.
 Adept would be very beneficial here,” said Akins.
-“We have thousands of documents in Adept, including 1400 SolidWorks files as well as AutoCAD, Word and other files.”
+“We have thousands of documents in Adept, including 1400 SolidWorks documents as well as AutoCAD, Word and other documents.”

 Planning Drives a Smooth Implementation